 What started as a time saver (larger pieces are quicker to chop) turned out to be the best-kept secret to roasted sweet potatoes.

-- The insides had time to become unbelievably velvety while the outsides fully crisped, all without drying the sweet potatoes out.
+- When the potatoes are cut larger, the insides have time to become unbelievably velvety while the outsides fully crisp, all without drying the sweet potatoes out.